ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 \* Number of SUs per non-GPU compute job is the maximum of the CPU core count and the total RAM allocation/15GB

+Usage will be billed monthly, with the bills expected the first week of the month.
 To assist with cost estimates and budgeting, see below for tools for calculating charges.

 ### Annual Usage Limit